nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [target/pod-reaper](https://github.com/target/pod-reaper) ==Rule based pod killing kubernetes controller==.
 Pod-Reaper was designed to kill pods that meet specific conditions.
 See the "Implemented Rules" section below for details on specific rules.
 * [utilitywarehouse/kube-applier](https://github.com/utilitywarehouse/kube-applier) **kube-applier enables automated deployment and declarative configuration for your Kubernetes cluster.** kube-applier is Kubernetes deployment tool strongly following gitOps principals.
 It enables continuous deployment of Kubernetes objects by applying declarative configuration files from a Git repository to a Kubernetes cluster.
 * [Trendyol/kink](https://github.com/Trendyol/kink) KinK is a helper CLI that facilitates to manage KinD clusters as Kubernetes pods.
 Designed to ease clusters up for fast testing with batteries included in mind.
+* [vbouchaud/k8s-ldap-auth](https://github.com/vbouchaud/k8s-ldap-auth) Kubernetes webhook token authentication plugin implementation using ldap.
+* [wangjia184/pod-inspector](https://github.com/wangjia184/pod-inspector) A tool to inspect pods in kubernetes.
+Unlike other dashboardes for Kubernetes(Lens / Rancher / etc), ==Kubernetes Pod Inspector allows to check the file system and processes within running Linux pods without using kubectl.
+This is useful when we want to check the files within volumes mounted by pods==
+* [witchery-project/witchery](https://github.com/witchery-project/witchery) build distroless images with alpine tools

 ## Penetration Testing Tools
+* [intellipaat.com: What is Penetration Testing?](https://intellipaat.com/blog/what-is-penetration-testing) Penetration testing is otherwise referred to as pen testing.
+This blog on ‘What is Penetration Testing? - Types, Phases, Tools Explained’ discusses in detail what pen testing is and how it works, the numerous tools involved in this field, and so on.
+This blog aims to give you an insight into pen testing and how Ethical Hackers use it for the purpose of Cyber Security.
+Let’s dive right in.
 * [quarkslab/kdigger](https://github.com/quarkslab/kdigger) kdigger is a context discovery tool for Kubernetes penetration testing.
 * [inguardians/peirates](https://github.com/inguardians/peirates) Peirates - Kubernetes Penetration Testing tool

 ## Deckhouse Kubernetes Platform
 * [Deckhouse: NoOps Kubernetes platform 🌟](https://github.com/deckhouse/deckhouse) Deckhouse is an Open Source platform for managing Kubernetes clusters in a fully automatic and uniform fashion.
 It allows you to create homogeneous Kubernetes clusters anywhere and fully manages them.
 It supplies all the add-ons you need for auto-scaling, observability, security, and service mesh.
 It comes in Enterprise Edition (EE) and Community Edition (CE).